 After 11 very productive years in Alaska, Eric decided to move back home to California with his Alaska-born dog Boomer in tow.
 It was 2008 and the recession at the time made it seem as if the world was coming apart.
 Of course it didn’t and Eric and Boomer acclimated well to California life in no time at all.
 It was great to be closer to family again.
 Eric wasted no time at all getting a hustle going to pay the bills.
 He started designing websites and doing online marketing for local businesses to make ends meet.
 He also resorted to his love for photography to generate an additional revenue stream.
 Headshots, portraits, food menus, real estate and an occasional wedding here and there to strengthen his photography skills and purchase higher-end equipment.

 Eric found love a few years after returning to California.
 He met Ashley in 2012 and married her in February of 2017.
-He now lives happily in Rio Linda, California with Ashley and her cat, Sierra.
-Eric has since become close friends with Sierra, and he proudly calls himself a Cat Dad.
+They both now live happily in Rio Linda, California.
+When they are not trying to improve their home, Eric and Ashley frequently travel.

-Eric recently decided to loosen up his entrepreneurial hustle and get a big-boy job in 2019 by accepting a position with the State of California, taking his hustle back to the daily grind.
-A much needed stable decision at that point in his life.
+Eric recently decided to loosen up his entrepreneurial hustle and get a big-boy job in 2019 by accepting a position with the State of California; hence taking his hustle back to a daily grind.
+A good decision to add some stability at that point in his life.

 2019 was a very interesting year for Eric.
 He wrote a screenplay for a short film called Next Phase.
-He is still currently directing it.
+Production of the film has unfortunately suffered from the pandemic caused by Covid 19.
 Of course there are a lot of hurdles on the road to completion, but that seems to be the way things go when working on a creative project.
-Fall 2020 is the estimated time-frame that we get to see it completed.
+Estimated time-frame to get it completed is unknown (at the time of this update).

 That is Eric’s life in a nutshell — so far.